stil-jcbk/stil-jcbk/README.md

 Frontend Developer
 ------------------

-I love every part of beign a frontend developer, from creating a design to coding.
-I love to solve problems, so every aspect of coding to me is just like a puzzle to solve.
+I love every part of being a frontend developer, from creating a design to coding.
+I love to solve problems, so every aspect of coding is just like a puzzle to solve.

 * 🌍  I'm based in Wrocław, Poland
 * 🖥️  See my portfolio at [jcbk](https://jcbk.pl)